About the Artist

 Or visit Sculpture/Guy J. Bellaver on Facebook for more information/images about his recent exhibitions and commissions.

-After his honorable discharge from the U.S. Army, Mr. Bellaver earned a B.A. in Economics from Saint Vincent College.
+Mr. Bellaver was born and raised in Pittsburgh, Pennsylvania.
+After graduating from Mt.
+Lebanon High School, he worked in construction and earned his Associates Degree from Allegheny Community College.
+After his honorable discharge from the U.S. Army, he earned a B.A. in Economics from Saint Vincent College.
 He has worked as a sculptor full time since 1975.
 He has pursued graduate studies in art at the master’s level at Carnegie Mellon University, University of Pittsburgh, and Northern Illinois University, as well as The School of the Art Institute in Chicago.
 He is a current member of Chicago Sculpture International and the International Sculpture Center, and a past member of Chicago Artist’s Coalition, Dupage Art League, Fox Valley Arts Council, Associated Artists of Pittsburgh, Texas Society of Sculptors and South Hills Art League.

 Mr. Bellaver is one of the Founders of the St Charles Arts Council, a member of the St. Charles Park District’s Sculpture in the Park Committee, and a member of the St. Charles Rotary Club’s Board.
 He has served as a Commission Member (by appointment) to the City of St. Charles’ Visitors and Cultural Commission, past President of the St. Charles Rotary Club and Foundation, past Chairman of the Downtown St. Charles Partnership’s Public Art Committee and a past member of the Community Unit School District 303 School Board.